The performance management system in 2020 will look different. This article [2018 update] covers 7 future performance management trends.

-New research from the performance factory shows that there are seven trends shaping the performance management cycle in 2020 will look quite different in most organizations.
+New research from the performance factory shows that the performance management cycle in 2020 will look quite different in most organizations.

 1. Performance Management cycle: from yearly to quarterly reviews